thegetty/quire-docs/content/documentation/implementation.md

 - In order to output your Quire publication as a PDF you will need to use Prince XML, which requires purchasing a license for commercial or non-watermarked use.
 [Learn more about Prince's pricing plan.](https://www.princexml.com/purchase/).

-- If you are at a small institution, you may want to hire a developer for general technical support, design customization and deployment.
+- If you are at a small institution, you may want to hire a developer for general technical support, design customization, and deployment.

 ## Content Compatibility

 - Quire is optimized for book-like projects.
 Especially those that rely on visual illustrations and/or scholarly apparatus like citations, bibliographies, and footnoting.

-- For those looking to publish more non-textual image-intensive presentations, like an online exhibition, or a fully illustrated children’s book or graphic novel, Quire may not be the right fit.
+- For those looking to publish more non-textual, image-intensive presentations, like an online exhibition or a fully illustrated children’s book or graphic novel, Quire may not be the right fit.

 - Using Quire for journal publishing is also an option, though not yet fully developed.